 Notice that this interface is agnostic as to whether Type A, or Type B protocol was used over the radio interface.

 The first method of interest that we may want to implement is onVirtualTargetEvent().
 This is called when events that reflect a change in state of the virtual card take place such as being activated by a reader.
 The details can be seen in Figure 7.
-In the full code of our example will do nothing more than log the event as having occurred.
+In the full code of our example, we do nothing more than log the event as having occurred.